Loading NuWatt Energy...

 Pay or incur at least 5% of the total project cost.
 For a $25,600 system, that is $1,280 in equipment orders or deposits.
 Most financing companies use this method because it is easier to document and less weather-dependent.

-Whether you are affected depends entirely on how you plan to go solar.
+Whether the Section 48E timing matters to you depends entirely on how you plan to go solar.
 Here is the breakdown.

 The residential ITC (Section 25D) expired December 31, 2025.
-Your federal tax benefit is already $0 whether you buy before or after July 4, 2026.
+Your federal tax benefit is already $0 whether you buy before or after July 4, 2026, so the Section 48E timing does not change your math.

 Concert Finance owns the system and claims the ITC + MACRS + FEOC bonus.
 Propel pricing depends on these credits.
 Available in ME and TX only.